 Obtaining separate residences during a divorce is not always an option.
-Sometimes, a married couple needs to wait until the house sells or experience other financial challenges.
+Sometimes, a married couple needs to wait until the house sells.
+Other times, they have to wait for changes to other financial challenges.
 Hopefully, the terms of the divorce are amicable enough to last another few months under the same roof.
-If you are considering living with your soon-to-be ex-spouse during a divorce, then hopefully, this list will help you.
-We’ve included a few ground rules for living together while separating or divorcing for the potentially uncomfortable situation.
+If you are considering living with your soon-to-be ex-spouse during a divorce, then this list will help you.
+We’ve included a few ground rules for living together while separated or divorcing for the potentially uncomfortable situation.

 A question we frequently hear from clients is in regard to legal marital separation in Florida, and any benefit it offers relative to the divorce process.
 Interestingly, Florida is one of eight states that does not recognize legal separation between a couple.